gregnrobinson/bigquery-import-pipeline/README.md

 - Cloud Build Service Account
 - Cloud Scheduler Service Agent

-Create a CloudBuild schedule using the following command:
+Create a CloudBuild schedule using the command below.
+To get the trigger ID run `gcloud alpha builds triggers list`.

+If your like me and always forget the format of CRON, go to [Crontab Guru](https://crontab.guru/) and determine the CRON format for your desired execution frequency.

 ```sh
 gcloud scheduler jobs create http bigquery-dataset-import --schedule "0 12 * * *" \